US's largest public utility ignores warnings in moving forward with new natural gas plant

 He points to an area called the Southwest Power Pool that runs from Oklahoma to Canada and now sees days where 60% or 70% of the system is wind-powered.
 In the late 2000s, he spoke to grid operators there who were afraid to go above 5% or 10% because they had never done it before, he said.

-Tennessee Valley’s Kingston project is not its first clash with the EPA over gas.
-The environmental regulator made many of the same criticisms a year ago when the corporation decided to build a new 1,450-megawatt natural gas plant at its coal-burning Cumberland Fossil Plant.
+TVA’s Kingston project is not its first clash with the EPA over gas.
+The environmental regulator made many of the same criticisms a year ago when the utility decided to build a new 1,450-megawatt natural gas plant at its coal-burning Cumberland Fossil Plant.
 The Sierra Club and other groups are suing over that decision as well as an earlier one to install gas turbines at a retired coal plant in New Johnsonville.
-Both lawsuits claim that Tennessee Valley’s environmental reviews are perfunctory, in violation of the law — similar to the EPA’s criticism of the Kingston plant.
+Both lawsuits claim that TVA’s environmental reviews are perfunctory, in violation of the law — similar to the EPA’s criticism of the Kingston plant.

-Democratic Sen. Ed Markey, of Massachusetts, a frequent Tennessee Valley critic, said in a statement to The Associated Press that the corporation should listen to the EPA.
+Democratic Sen. Ed Markey, of Massachusetts, a frequent TVA critic, said in a statement to The Associated Press that the corporation should listen to the EPA.

 “The National Environmental Policy Act isn’t optional — it’s the bedrock of our environmental protection and community engagement laws,” he said.

-Although Tennessee Valley has not embraced renewables, the utility still says a majority of its energy is carbon-free because 42% comes from nuclear and another 9% is from hydropower.
+Although TVA has not embraced renewables, the utility still says a majority of its energy is carbon-free because 42% comes from nuclear and another 9% is from hydropower.
 Purchased wind and solar make up another 4% of its energy portfolio.
-The corporation currently produces 1 megawatt of its own solar and has 20 megawatts of battery storage.
-It estimates that the new gas plant will produce 1.68 million tons of greenhouse gases a year, noting that that is a steep decline from Kingston’s current emissions.
+The utility currently produces 1 megawatt of its own solar and has 20 megawatts of battery storage.
+The Kingston project includes another 3-4 megawatts of solar and 100 megawatts of battery storage.
+TVA estimates that the new gas plant will produce 1.68 million tons (1.52 million metric tons) of greenhouse gases a year, noting that that is a steep decline from Kingston’s current emissions.

 Nationally, coal provided about 16% of U.S. electricity last year, down from about 45% in 2010.
 Natural gas provides about 43% of U.S. electricity, with the remainder from nuclear energy and renewables such as wind, solar and hydropower.